Pair to your phone, download some apps, and tweak your settings.

 If you’re the proud new owner of an Apple Watch, it’s time to learn how to set it up your way.

-We’ve been using Apple Watch almost daily since 2015, so here are our tips for the first things to do with yours.
+We’ve been using Apple Watch nearly every day since 2015, so here are our top tips for your first steps with it.

 1. Pair the Apple Watch

 Getting started with your new Apple Watch is simple.
-First, you need an iPhone XS/iPhone SE (second generation) or newer fully updated to the latest version of iOS.
-On-screen instructions mostly cover it, but here’s the gist:
+First, you need an iPhone XS, iPhone SE (second generation), or a newer model that’s fully updated to the latest version of iOS.
+On-screen instructions mainly cover it, but here’s the gist:

 2. Install apps on the Apple Watch